 Because many wildlife species will avoid or be obstructed by structures with a substantial amount of debris or blockages, the Authority will require a qualified wildlife biologist to regularly monitor crossings and culverts and clear them or oversee the clearing of debris and other blockages.
 Cameras, roadkill surveys, or other methods will be used to monitor wildlife crossing use.
 Vegetative cover will be maintained near crossing entrances to provide cover and reduce negative effects such as artificial lighting and noise associated with the road.
-A monitoring and maintenance plan for wildlife crossings will be developed during design of wildlife crossings (Mitigation Measure WILD-1.15).
-Plan components will include but are not limited to specifications and methods for documenting postconstruction conditions, the approach for and frequency of monitoring and maintenance, performance standards, reporting requirements, and adaptive management actions to ensure long-term success of crossing structure function.
+A monitoring and maintenance plan for wildlife crossings will be developed during design of wildlife crossings (Mitigation Measure WILD-1.15) that will specify the methods for documenting postconstruction conditions, the approach for and frequency of monitoring and maintenance, performance standards, reporting requirements, and adaptive management actions to ensure long-term success of crossing structure function.